mattjlewis/diozero/docs/docs/99_Test.md

 # Test Page

+A note message without a title:

 {: .note }
-> Some note message
+> A note message without a title.
 >
-> Blah blah blah
+> Blah blah blah.

-{: .note }
-> Some note message with title
+A note message with a title:

+{: .note-title }
+> A Note Title
 >
+> A note message with a title.
+>
+> Blah blah blah.

+A note with a title and a list:

+{: .note-title }
+> A Note Title
+>
+> A note with a title and a list.
+>
+> * List item 1
+> * List item 2
+>
-> Blah blah blah
+> blah blah blah.

+An attention message without a title:

 {: .attention }
-> Some attention message
+> An attention message without a title.
 >
-> Blah blah blah
+> Blah blah blah.

+An attention message with a title:

 {: .attention-title }
-> Some attention message with title
+> Attention Message Title
 >
+> An attention message with a title.
+>
-> Blah blah blah
+> Blah blah blah.

-A warning message:
+A warning message without a title:

 {: .warning }
-> Some warning message
+> A warning message without a title.
 >
+> Blah blah blah.

+A warning message with a title:

+{: .warning-title }
+> A Warning Title
+>
+> A warning message with a title.
+>
-> Blah blah blah
+> Blah blah blah.

-A danger message:
+A danger message without a title and with a list:

 {: .danger }
-> Some danger message
+> A danger message without a title and with a list.
 >
 > * List item 1
 > * List item 2
 >
-> Blah blah blah
+> Blah blah blah.

+A danger message with a title and with a list:

-{: .attention }
+{: .danger }
-> Some attention message with the style definition after
+> A Danger Title
 >
-> Blah blah blah

-{: .note-title }
-> My Note Title
-> Some admonition note message
+> A danger message with a title and with a list.
 >
-> Blah blah blah

-{: .note-title }
-> My Note Title
-> Some admonition note message
->
 > * List item 1
 > * List item 2
 >
+> Blah blah blah.

+An attention message with the style definition after:

+> An attention message with the style definition after.
+>
-> blah blah blah
+> Blah blah blah.
+{: .attention }